Haydn-Cook/Website-with-Django/README.md

 List the prerequisites that the user needs to have installed before they can use your project.
 For example:

-- Python 3.7
+- Python 3.11.4
 - Django
+- (requiements.txt)

 ### Installation

-Step-by-step instructions on how to install and set up your Django project.
-Include any specific commands that need to be run.
-For example:
-1.Clone this repository
+1. Clone this repository
+2. If not already install python on your device
+3. Install pip on your device if not already installed
+4. Set up a venv (it is recomended to run in a venv so that only the requirments for the project is present)
+5. Install the requriments for the programe(requirements.txt)
-2. In cmd or ide go to the root of the files
+6. Once all the above is done naviagte to the root of the programe
-3. run command django manage.py run server
+7. In the console run the following command (python manage.py runsever)
-4. everything should work
+8. In your browser navigate to https//:127.0.0.1:8000/
+9. Everything should run smoothly